-On Ekadashi, devotees pray to Lord Vishnu to seek his blessings, while observing a fast.
+On Ekadashi, devotees pray to Lord Vishnu to seek his blessings while observing a fast.
 There are 24 Ekadashi that fall in a year with two in a month.

 Nirjala Ekadashi, the most important and significant Ekadashi of all, falls on the 11th Lunar Day (Ekadashi) of the waxing fortnight of the Hindu month of Jyeshtha, which corresponds to the May/June of the Gregorian Calendar.
-This year, Nirjala Ekadashi will fall on 13 June 2019.
+This year, Nirjala Ekadashi will fall on 21st June 2021.

 Nirjala Ekadashi is also called Pandava Ekadashi or Bhima Ekadashi, as this fast was first observed by Bhima, the second and strongest of the five Pandava brothers.
 Bhima loved food and could never stay hungry for long.
 When Bhima expressed his desire to keep all the Ekadashi fasts that fall in a year, the Sage Vyasa, knowing his weakness, suggested he keep the Nirjala Ekadashi fast, as keeping this one fast is equivalent to keeping all the 24 Ekadashi fasts that fall in a year.

 Keeping a fast on Ekadashi is said to wash away the sins and invite blessings of Lord Vishnu.

 Those who keep a fast on this day have their last meal (in which rice cannot be included) an evening before, after performing prayers to Lord Vishnu.